 How to use terpenes in vapes

-Terpene extracts are commonly and safely used in vape devices.
+Terpene extracts are commonly used in vape devices.
 However, it’s important to be clear that it is not safe to vape undiluted terpenes by themselves.
 Cannabis vapes generally have cannabinoids and terpenes suspended in a vaporizing e-liquid base.
 These mixtures of propylene glycol and vegetable glycerin serve as the base liquid in which to add terpenes and other compounds.